 - Post-contamination protocols that require products approved by the EPA for use against the virus that causes COVID-19.

-- All our specialists complete training on data sheets for cleaning and disinfection products (including concentration, application method, and contact time)
+- All our specialists complete training on data sheets for cleaning and disinfecting products (including concentration, application method, and contact time)

 - Daily team meetings, to ensure our specialists receive all necessary information

 - Continual assessment and updates of our cleaning and disinfecting protocols, as new information about Coronavirus becomes available